 Districts working to implement new initiatives often face obstacles related to change management – the people side of change.
 It can be difficult to get buy-in from school- and district-level leaders, teachers, and other staff on new programs and ways of working.
 New initiatives may require a paradigm shift, and districts often get pushback from those who have a strong attachment to “the old way,” or are otherwise resistant to change.
 Beyond buy-in, new initiatives require staff to learn and enact new practices, which can be burdensome for busy educators, especially if they lack time or incentives.
-While there are always some enthusiastic early adopters of innovation, districts are working to meet resistant people where they are and support them through the transitions necessary for adopting needed changes.
+Districts also struggle with “initiative fatigue”, where it can be increasingly difficult to get buy-in on what teachers and staff see as yet another new initiative that may not last.

 Ideas from the Field

-- Repeated, ongoing conversations with teachers is important to many districts.
+- Repeated, ongoing conversations with teachers are important to many districts.
 This includes using books to spark discussion, and in many cases using instructional coaches to push for new mindsets.